MehrajPatel/CCA131/cca175/attempt1/problem9/README.md

-# Problem 1:
+# Problem 9:
-Sqoop import from mysql, save as ',' delimitered text on HDFS
+Spark SQL read from avro file and filter with some column, and then write to text with tab as delimiter
 ## Description
-Import table loudacre.accounts from mysql to HDFS dir "/user/training/problem1/solution" with default delimiter (Comma splited fields).
-### MySQL information:
-  * hostname: localhost
-  * username: training
-  * password: training
-  * table: loudacre.accounts
+Read from JSON file on HDFS under path "/loudacre/accounts_avro".
+Count records group by state and name the count column to "account_count".
+The result should contain "account_count" and "state".
 ## Output:
-Save to HDFS dir "/user/training/problem1/solution" with default delimiter (Comma splited fields) and uncompressed.
+  * Save to directory "/user/training/problem9/solution".
+  * The output file should be in parquet format.
+No compression is needed.
+  * Spark SQL read from avro file and filter with some column, and then write to text with tab as delimiter